evets11/kindle-kiosk-dash/README.md

 Clone the repo and run `yarn install`.

+Copy the example .env file to create your own `cp .env.example .example` and update values

 Copy the example config file to create your own `cp Config.js.example Config.js`

 Within the config file you can enter the paths to your photos and apps.
 To get the URL for apps you can use intents, the simplest way to get this is to go into Fully Kiosk Browser -> Settings -> Kiosk Mode -> Single App Mode -> Select an app and copy the URL it gives and turn off single app mode again.